 file as descibed here to the masternode owner,

-it will appear in the DIP003 valid set immediately after they submit the
+it will appear in the valid masternode set immediately after they submit the

 protx register_submit command as described above.
 If the full node